starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 You cant

 This is a limitation of console controllers.
 For a better explanation watch the first minute of https://youtu.be/KtBHArN3QW0

-### How do I make this work on PS5?
-AKA
-* How do I make DualSense controller work
-* Is Dualsense supported?
-* Is PS5 supported?

-It does (or atleast I have had several people say it works) <br>
-But I do not have a PS5 console to test this myself, so I do expect some bugs to be raised.
-Note originally PS5 was not going to let you use PS4 controllers for PS5 games and vice versa.

 ### How do I set the volume for individual apps on windows?